John-Otago/PhD-Plus/README.md

 **Talk to your supervisor about the methods you should use for your project and to what degree you should engage methodological reasoning and justification.
 Personally, I don't think you need to focus too much on this unless your methods are highly complex, hybrid, or innovative (or your research itself is on methodology).**

   ---

-### 3.4 Strategy & Execution

-Books to be added soon.

-  ---

 ### 3.5 Academic Writing & Publication - *start from day one*

 #### 3.5.1 Generic Writing Skills